dannylloyd/pi-app-deployer/README.md

 ## Usage

-Use the following arguments with the script `./pi-app-updater --repo-name <repo-name> --package-names <package-names> [--install] [--uninstall]`.
+Use the following arguments with the script `./pi-app-updater --repo-name <repo-name> --package-name <package-name> [--install] [--uninstall]`.

 `--repo-name <repo-name>`
 - Name of the Github repo including the owner.
 For example `andrewmarklloyd/pi-app-updater`.
 The updater will use the full name in the API call to get the latest release and check if a newer version is available.
 For example given the repo name above, the API URL that the updater will check is `https://api.github.com/repos/andrewmarklloyd/pi-sensor/releases/latest`

-`--package-names <package-names>`
+`--package-name <package-name>`
-- Name of the release tar.gz files to install.
+- Name of the release tar.gz file to install.

 `[--install]`
 - `Optional`: Indicates the script should run the first time installation for an app.
-    - Allows user input of env vars to be written to the systemd service file

 `[--uninstall]`
-- `Optional`: Disables systemd unit and removes all files
+- `Optional`: Disables systemd unit and removes all files.

 ## Requirements
 1. Add `.pi-app-updater.yaml` to the root of the repo